cloudfoundry-tutorials/cf-and-k8s/content/docs/cf-on-k8s.md

 Currently, two open source projects aim to bring the `cf push` experience to Kubernetes:

-**[KubeCF](https://github.com/cloudfoundry-incubator/kubecf)** is currently the most widely-adopted Cloud Foundry distribution available for Kubernetes that you can install yourself.
+- **[KubeCF](https://github.com/cloudfoundry-incubator/kubecf)** is currently the most widely-adopted Cloud Foundry distribution available for Kubernetes that you can install yourself.
 SUSE provide a commercial version called [SUSE Cloud Application Platform](https://www.suse.com/products/cloud-application-platform/), and IBM offer the KubeCF-based [IBM CFEE](https://www.ibm.com/uk-en/cloud/cloud-foundry) too.

-**[cf-for-k8s](https://github.com/cloudfoundry/cf-for-k8s)** is an on-going project that is repackaging Cloud Foundry for Kubernetes, and also switching some internal components for more Kubernetes-native equivalents.
+- **[cf-for-k8s](https://github.com/cloudfoundry/cf-for-k8s)** is an on-going project that is repackaging Cloud Foundry for Kubernetes, and also switching some internal components for more Kubernetes-native equivalents.
 At the time of writing it is not ready for production use, but is making great progress.

 It is the intention of the Cloud Foundry community and members of the Kubernetes SIG that KubeCF and cf-for-k8s converge.
-Plus, as the Cloud Foundry CLI and API are standardised and certified, you could easily switch between different [certified distributions](https://www.cloudfoundry.org/thefoundry/#cert-distros) if you wanted to.
+Plus, as the Cloud Foundry CLI and API are standardized and certified, you could easily switch between different [certified distributions](https://www.cloudfoundry.org/thefoundry/#cert-distros) if you wanted to.